benoitc/http-parser/README.rst

         main()

-You can find more docs in the code (or use a doc genererator).
+You can find more docs in the code (or use a doc generator).

 Copyright